Unistellar Education Materials

 Link to analysis notebook:

-Like the Unistellar exoplanets lab, the asteroid occultation lab will also include stock data from the best past Unistellar eVscope citizen science observations, but will also be easily adapted to be used with data collected by you and your students.
+Like our other Unistellar labs, the asteroid occultation lab will include stock data from past Unistellar eVscope citizen science observations, but can also be easily adapted to be used with data collected by you and your students.

 Unistellar Asteroid Parallax Lab (currently in development)